-13. End of life care
+13. End of Life Care

-- Service users are treated with dignity and respect by care workers at the end of their life. - Service users receive high quality care and treatment at the end of their life. - Service users receive pain relief to fully control their pain at the end of their life.
+- Service Users are treated with dignity and respect at all stages of their lives. - Service Users receive high quality care and treatment at the end of their life. - Service Users receive pain relief to fully control their pain at the end of their life.

+Dignity in Care

-Dignity in Homecare Best Practice
+Best Practice Guide for Staff